-This year, all Bolton settings, nurseries, schools and colleges have been provided with new resources to help them support children and young people who require SEN Support, this workshop will introduce you to the exact same resources that settings have.
+In 2021, all Bolton settings, nurseries, schools and colleges were provided with new resources to help them support children and young people who require SEN Support, via The Bolton SEND Handbook, this workshop will introduce you to the exact same resources that settings have.

 During the workshop we cover identification of special educational needs, the types of provision that can be put in place, external agencies that may support and how progress is monitored and how you should be included.
 We also demystify SEN funding.
-In conclusion we discuss how this can support an EHC referral if required.
+In conclusion we discuss how SEN Support and the Graduated Approach is used on the pathway to an EHC Plan, if one is required.

 Booking is required, a form can be found at the bottom of this page.

 Please note – this workshop does not cover how to apply for an EHC Plan, however SEN Support and the graduated approach are an expectation of support to be evidenced before applying for an EHC Plan.
 Therefore if you feel your child requires an EHC Plan, this workshop will make sure you fully understand all the steps that need to be put in place first.

 Our sessions are run in small, informal groups, this allows for parents to ask questions and receive answers there and then.
 We encourage conversation and parents who have attended workshops tell us this makes the sessions even more beneficial.

 The sessions are around 2 1/2 hours and we always have a short break and drinks and snacks are provided throughout the session.